princeVegeta2/ai-web-builder/README.md

 ## License

-This is a startup project.
-All rights reserved.
+This is a pet project.
+No licenses apply